-THE MOST IMPORTANT INFORMATIONs of THE SAALACH as an overview
+THE MOST IMPORTANT INFORMATION about THE SAALACH as an overview

 Here you will find an overview of the course of the Saalach, the individual passages and their respective characteristics.